smurferson1/MineControl/README.md

 - A GPU controller app, *if* MineControl should automate GPU power stepping for temperature control.
 - A GPU and/or CPU miner app that outputs to a console window, *if* MineControl should aggregate GPU/CPU miner data and control their execution.
 - MineControl should be **both** 1) started while using an administrator account, and 2) **not** running elevated (i.e. admin privileges).
 Running elevated may cause big performance problems (see Tips section).
-- UAC (User Account Control) in Windows **must** be configured low enough that the logged in user is not prompted to confirm execution of applications as admin.
-Otherwise automated execution of miners and apps, including power stepping, will cause a bunch of UAC prompts and **not work**.
+- UAC (User Account Control) in Windows **must** be configured low enough that Windows doesn't prompt user to confirm launching apps as admin.
+Otherwise automated execution of miners and apps, including power stepping, will cause a bunch of UAC prompts and **not work** while you're away.
 - You'll probably need to **exclude MineControl from virus scanning**.
 As with most crypto mining apps, it's flagged as a false positive.

 ## Instructions